princelundgren/automator-collection/README.md

 # How to change .app logo
-Rightclick .app, then press "Get Info".
+First you need to have a logo with the ".icns" format(download here http://www.iconarchive.com/) Rightclick .app, then press "Get Info".
-Drag and drop your logo to the tiny logo in the top-left corner of the window
+Drag and drop your logo to the tiny logo in the top-left corner of the window Done!